-5. Publication Scheme
+5.0 Publication Scheme

-The Diocese of Gloucester Academies Trust has adopted the Model Publication Scheme for Trusts approved by the Information Commissioner.

-The Publication Scheme and the materials it covers will be readily available from No 3 College Green Gloucester, GLI 2LR.
-It will also be published on our website at www.dgat.org.uk
+- 5.1 The Diocese of Gloucester Academies Trust has adopted the Model Publication Scheme for Trusts approved by the Information Commissioner. - 5.2 The Publication Scheme and the materials it covers will be readily available from No 3 College Green Gloucester, GL1 2LR.
+It is also published on our website here.

-6. Dealing With Requests
+6.0 Dealing With Requests

-We will respond to all requests in accordance with the procedures laid down in Appendix I.

-We will ensure that all staff are aware of the procedures.
+- 6.1 We will respond to all requests in accordance with the procedures laid down in Appendix 1. - 6.2 We will ensure that all staff are aware of the procedures.

-7. Exemptions
+7.0 Exemptions

-Certain information is subject to either absolute or qualified exemptions.
-The exemptions are listed in Appendix 2.

-When we wish to apply a qualified exemption to a request, we will invoke the public interest test procedures to determine if public interest in applying the exemption outweighs the public interest in disclosing the information.

-We will maintain a register of requests where we have refused to supply information, and the reasons for the refusal.
+- 7.1 Certain information is subject to either absolute or qualified exemptions.
+The exemptions are listed in Appendix 2. - 7.2 When we wish to apply a qualified exemption to a request, we will invoke the public interest test procedures to determine if public interest in applying the exemption outweighs the public interest in disclosing the information. - 7.3 We will maintain a register of requests where we have refused to supply information, and the reasons for the refusal.
 The register will be retained for 5 years.

-8. Public Interest Test
+8.0 Public Interest Test

-Unless it is in the public interest to withhold information, it has to be released.
-We will apply the Public Interest Test before any qualified exemptions are applied.

-For information on applying the Public Interest Test see Appendix 3.
+- 8.1 Unless it is in the public interest to withhold information, it has to be released.
+We will apply the Public Interest Test before any qualified exemptions are applied. - 8.2 For information on applying the Public Interest Test see Appendix 3.

-9. Charging
+9.0 Charging

-The three information regimes contain different provisions that permit charges to be made for responding to information requests.
+9.1 The three information regimes contain different provisions that permit charges to be made for responding to information requests.
 The Trust Board may charge a fee for complying with requests, as calculated in accordance with FOI regulations.
 If a charge is to be made, the Trust will give written notice to the applicant before supplying the information requested.

-The Trust will only charge for the cost of copying and transmitting information, not for time taken in reaching decisions regarding whether information is covered by an exemption.

-Where the Trust estimates that the cost of locating the information will exceed the statutory threshold of \pounds 450, it will consider whether or not to comply with the request.
-The Trust is not obliged to comply with such a request but may choose to do so.

-Further information with regards to charging can be found in Appendix 4.
+- 9.2 The Trust will only charge for the cost of copying and transmitting information, not for time taken in reaching decisions regarding whether information is covered by an exemption. - 9.3 Where the Trust estimates that the cost of locating the information will exceed the statutory threshold of £450, it will consider whether or not to comply with the request.
+The Trust is not obliged to comply with such a request but may choose to do so. - 9.4 Further information with regards to charging can be found in Appendix 4.

-IO.
-Responsibilities
+10.0 Responsibilities

-The Chief Executive Officer is responsible for ensuring compliance with Trust Policies and Procedures.
-These policy and procedures apply to all Trust staff when requests for information are received.

-All FOI requests which come into the Trust must be reported to the Chief Executive Officer who, along with the Head of Business and Operations will be responsible for evaluating and co-ordinating the response.
+- 10.1 The Chief Executive Officer is responsible for ensuring compliance with Trust Policies and Procedures.
+These policy and procedures apply to all Trust staff when requests for information are received. - 10.2 All FOI requests which come into the Trust must be reported to the Chief Executive Officer who, along with the Chief Operating Officer will be responsible for evaluating and co-ordinating the response.

-II.
-Complaints
+II.0 Complaints

-Any comments or complaints will be dealt with through the Trust's normal complaints procedure.

-We will aim to determine all complaints within 10 days of receipt.
-The Trust will maintain records of all complaints and their outcome.

-If on investigation the Trust's original decision is upheld, then the Trust has a duty to inform the complainant of their right to appeal to the Information Commissioner's office.

-Appeals should be to the Information Commissioner's office.
-They can be contacted at: https://ico.org.uk/make-a-complaint/official-information-concerns-report/officialinformation-concern/
+- 11.1 Any comments or complaints will be dealt with through the Trust's normal complaints procedure. - 11.2 We will aim to determine all complaints within 10 days of receipt.
+The Trust will maintain records of all complaints and their outcome. - 11.3 If on investigation the Trust's original decision is upheld, then the Trust has a duty to inform the complainant of their right to appeal to the Information Commissioner's office. - 11.4 Appeals should be to the Information Commissioner's office.
+They can be contacted at: https://ico.org.uk/make-a-complaint/official-information-concerns-report/official-information-concern/

-Appendix I: Procedure for Dealing with Requests
+Appendix 1: Procedure for Dealing with Requests